rclone/rclone/docs/content/press.md

 ### Compression Modes
 Currently there are four compression algorithms supported: lz4, snappy, gzip, and xz.
 Gzip and xz are further divided into two modes: "min" with less compression and "default" with more.
-Currently, xz modes are only supported if there is an Xz binary in your system's $PATH.
+Currently, xz modes are only supported if there is an xz binary in your system's $PATH.
 Depending on your operating system, the methods of installing this binary vary.
 This may be changed in future updates.